Werewolfke/AD-BlockList/README.md

 <hr/>

 ### ❗❗❗Note; this List will get changed starting 2024.
 Lists like v1.0.1 and those in the v2.0.0 folder are going to move.
-### ❗❗❗Starting 28/11 these will not get updated anymore.
-The new location is in the general 'BlockList' Folder.
+### ❗❗❗Starting 28/11 these mentioned will not get updated anymore.
+The new location is in the general 'BlockList' Folder and will get updated.

 This is a simple list of domains that are blocked by my AdGuard Home installation.
 Any notes about it are surely welcome.